 The Logger setup sub-menu holds all IGC logging - relevant settings.
-The Event function is an IGC mandatory function which, for a set period of time, changes the logging interval from the regular 'Interval' value, to the 'Event interval' value, which is usually more frequent.
+The Event function is an IGC mandatory function which, for a set period of time, changes the logging interval from the regular 'Interval' value, to the 'Event interval' value, which is usually more frequent and writes a special line in the .igc file.